Quit Smoking, the Vitamin C Factor and how it plays a big role when you stop smoking

 You will also want to consider taking vitamin C with vitamin E and vitamin A as they are more effective when taken together than when taken separately.

 Candies and gum are a good choice, but be careful as it is easy to take too much when taking vitamins in this form.

-Benefits of Vitamin C when Quitting Smoking
+Benefits when Quitting Smoking

-Vitamin C is a well known antioxidant.
+It is a well known antioxidant.
 This means it acts as a garbage collector in the body.
 After being a smoker your body is filled with toxic substances which you have trained your body to crave.
 As part of the cleansing process, it will help to remove these toxic substances and train your body to crave nicotine less.

 It has also been shown to help the body recover from stress.
 Indeed the first few weeks of quitting smoking will be some of the most stressful times, and vitamin C will help.
 Vitamin C plays an important role in proper nerve function and has been shown to help with depression, anxiety, irritability and nervousness.
 It may not take the cravings away completely, but it certainly will take the edge off.

 If you are concerned about gaining weight once you quit smoking, here is some more good news.
 Smoking depletes the blood concentration of vitamin C in the body.
-Establishing normal vitamin C levels can actually promote weight-loss.
+Establishing normal levels can actually promote weight-loss.
 Vitamin C is an important component of carnitine, which is responsible for fat oxidation.
 Without enough vitamin C, the body’s ability to burn fat is greatly reduced, even during exercise.

 Recommended Dose and Precautions